Notes on Category Theory with examples from basic mathematics: Conclusion

 \chapter{Conclusion}

 This is the end!
 Hopefully, these notes have lit your interest in categories and their applications, and are enough to get you started on more advanced material.

 Where does it go from here? \begin{itemize} \item If you are interested in learning pure category theory, or in applying category theory to areas of pure math such as algebraic geometry or topology, the next step is a real category theory textbook.
-You can use Emily Riehl's recent book \cite{ctcontext}, on which these notes were largely based, as well as the classic texts \cite{borceux} and \cite{joycats}.
-You should be ready to understand those books if you are motivated.
+You can look at the book which these notes have become, \cite{startingcats}, which has extra material, for example an entire chapter on monoidal categories.
+You can also use Emily Riehl's recent book \cite{ctcontext}, which largely inspired this course, as well as the classic texts \cite{borceux} and \cite{joycats}.

 \item If you are interested in algebraic topology or homotopy theory, you can read Emily Riehl's notes \cite{riehl-ssets}, and then her book \cite{riehl-cathom}.
 For algebraic topology from the categorical viewpoint, you can look at J.~P.~May's classic~\cite{may-at}.
-I recommend however that before approaching those you learn a bit more category theory, for example from the references given in the point above.
+I recommend however that before approaching those you learn a bit more category theory.
 An excellent reference for classical algebraic topology is \cite{hatcher}.

 \item If you are interested in learning applied category theory, the next step could be Brendan Fong and David Spivak's recent book \cite{sevensketches}.
 It has an overview of possible applications of category theory, from which you can choose where to focus in particular.